ECAM-Brussels/e-cam/content/AW4L/slides/03-crud.md

 ::::: col
 - `query` creates a cached function.
   Calls are deduped to prevent multiple calls to the function.
+  (Remember the function might be called in different components!)

 - `use server` ensures the function runs on the server.
   If it is called on the client,